Jeremy Pena Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, the ninth-best in MLB.
+- The Mariners pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.72).
+- The Mariners have a 3.71 team ERA that ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- The Mariners allow the sixth-fewest home runs in baseball (134 total, 1.1 per game).

-- His last time out came on Tuesday against the Kansas City Royals, when the righty went 4 1/3 innings, surrendering four earned runs while giving up seven hits.
+- In his most recent appearance on Wednesday, the righty tossed five innings against the Kansas City Royals, allowing five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.